ArturKufa/inpost-assigment/README.markdown

 ## Business assumptions
 1. There are two global discount policies: percentage-based, amount-based.
 I assumed that there will be no scenario when two distinct percentage/amount-based policies are necessary in the same time.
 2. Every product can have only one discount policy
 3. Endpoint for calculating product price should give an array of possible discount, or specific discount based on given amount.
-This gives as a possiblity to show discount like below:
+This gives us a possiblity to show discount like below:
 ![img.png](img.png)
 4. Product endpoint is customer facing.
 It's accessible for everyone
 5. Discount endpoints can be accessed only from some kind of admin-panel